Korth-Spirit/World-Management/README.md

 # Notice

-Th(is|ese) program(s) are written (Spirit of Korth | Korth-Spirit)'s Software Development Wrapper for Active Worlds to interact with the [Active Worlds](https://www.activeworlds.com).
+Th(is | ese) program(s) are written (Spirit of Korth | Korth-Spirit)'s Software Development Wrapper for Active Worlds to interact with the [Active Worlds](https://www.activeworlds.com).
 This project and/or its contributors are not affiliated with Active Worlds.
 By using the active worlds SDK, you are agreeing to the terms of the [Active Worlds SDK License Agreement](https://www.activeworlds.com/sdk/download.htm).

 # License

-This project is licen sed under the MIT license.
+This project is licensed under the MIT license.

 # Contribution